 The treatment will be aimed at patients for whom standard treatments have failed.
 The peptide drug has shown the ability to reduce both the primary tumor and the metastases in ex vivo and in vivo models.
 With a drug that can kill three birds with one stone in an otherwise empty field, Amcure might find a breakthrough in the treatment of highly metastatic forms of cancer.

 While its approach seems unique, the company might find some competition coming from Roche’s Tecentriq (atezolizumab), the ‘first and only’ immunotherapy for metastatic lung cancer approved by the FDA.
 However, if Amcure’s candidate proves effective in the wide range of epithelial cancers the company’s testing for, the consequences could be huge.
-Stay tuned in for results on the trials!

-Figure by Amcure
+Images by Molekuul_be /Shutterstock; Amcure

 Let's Continue The Conversation